Best Vitamins for Men: Top Daily Vitamins, Minerals, Supplements

 Studies show that most men usually consume the daily B12 they need (from eating things like beef, poultry and eggs), but they often have trouble with proper absorption of vitamin B12 due to medication use, especially older men taking several prescriptions at once.

-Medications like acid-blocking drugs and those used to manage blood pressure or diabetes can interfere with how B12 is metabolized in the body — which is a problem considering vitamin B12 deficiency can lead to fatigue and central nervous system problems.
+Medications like acid-blocking drugs and those used to manage blood pressure or diabetes can interfere with how B12 is metabolized in the body.
+This is a problem considering vitamin B12 deficiency can lead to fatigue and central nervous system problems.

-A report from Harvard Medical School stated that estimates show around 3 percent to 4 percent of all adults are severely low in B12, but about 20 percent have a borderline deficiency that’s still risky.
+Estimates have shown around 3 percent to 6 percent of all adults are severely low in B12, but about 20 percent have a borderline deficiency that’s still risky.

 B12 can be obtained from eating most animal proteins, especially lamb, beef and salmon.
 If you avoid eating most or all animal products or are taking any medications regularly, it’s also a good idea to get your levels tested and consider taking an additional B12 supplement daily to cover your needs.